esantorella/hdfe/README.md

 for dealing with multicollinearity which operate quickly on CSC matrices.
 * make_lags: Makes within-group lags (frequently useful with panel data)

-You can install hdfe through pip:
+You can install hdfe through pip: "pip install hdfe"
-* Clone the repo
-* "cd hdfe"
-* "pip install -e ."